osm2pgsql-dev/osm2pgsql/docs/flex.md

 ## Stages

 Osm2pgsql processes the data in up to two stages.
-You can mark ways or relations in stage 1 for processing in stage 2 by calling `osm2pgsql.mark_way(id)` or `osm2pgsql.mark_relation(id)`, respectively.
-If you don't mark any objects, nothing will be done in stage 2.
+You can mark ways in stage 1 for processing in stage 2 by calling `osm2pgsql.mark_way(id)`.
+If you don't mark any ways, nothing will be done in stage 2.
+(It is currently not possible to mark nodes or relations.
+This might or might not be added in future versions of osm2pgsql.)

 You can look at `osm2pgsql.stage` to see in which stage you are.

 In stage 1 you can only look at each OSM object on its own.
-You can see its id and tags (and possibly timestamp, changeset, user, etc.), but you don't know how this OSM objects relates to other OSM objects (for instance whether a way you are looking at is a member in a relation).
+You can see its id and tags (and possibly timestamp, changeset, user, etc.), but you don't know how this OSM object relates to other OSM objects (for instance whether a way you are looking at is a member in a relation).
 If this is enough to decide in which database table(s) and with what data an OSM object should end up in, then you can process the OSM object in stage 1.
 If, on the other hand, you